Commanvil/commanvil.github.io/index.md

 Welcome
 ========

 ### As you can see, this website is under development.
-Everything you see here is subject to change, and remember!
-I have no idea what I'm doing.
+Everything you see here is subject to change, so do keep that in mind...

 My stuff
 =========